Why was Marcellus Williams executed? What to know about the Missouri case

 Testing showed that DNA on the knife belonged to members of the prosecutors’ office who handled it without gloves after the original crime lab tests.

 According to a report by The Associated Press, Williams’s defence also argued that both the girlfriend and Henry Cole had felony convictions and were seeking a $10,000 reward.
-They also noted that other evidence such as a bloody shoeprint, and hair found at the crime scene did not match Williams’s.
+They also noted that other evidence such as a bloody shoeprint and hair found at the crime scene did not match Williams’s.

 According to local media reports, Williams did sell a laptop computer that was stolen from Gayle’s home, but the local prosecutor Wesley Bell said there was evidence that he had received the computer from his girlfriend.
 Both witnesses – his girlfriend and Cole – died in the intervening years.